sof202/ChromOptimise/README.md

 There also exists supplementary scripts for further information on your chosen data set.
 Most importantly, thresholds used in redundancy analysis can be inferred from the results of [Redundancy_Threshold_Optimisation](https://github.com/sof202/ChromOptimise/tree/main/supplementary/Redundancy_Threshold_Optimisation).
 Further details for these scripts can be found in the [wiki](https://sof202.github.io/ChromOptimise/ChromOptimise/Supplementary-pipeline-explanation).

-## Important notes
-### Note 1
-This pipeline was designed with a very large dataset in mind (the dataset being blueprint obtained from EGA).
-This particular dataset includes a large quantity of ChIP-Seq data from mature neutrophils in blood samples.
-This is why a subsampling stage was implemented.
-This step of the pipeline might not be required if your dataset is relatively small.
-Regardless of this, please run the associated script still as subsequent scripts rely on a specific file structure.

-### Note 2
-To display a short version of the preamble for each script in the command line, run the script with a `-h` or `--help` flag.

 ## Software requirements
 This pipeline requires a unix-flavoured OS with the following software installed: